ndrlpzm/assignment-frontend-dec/README.md

 ### Active Item

-The active item is stored as Item or undefined through the setActive reducer and it defaults to undefined.

-The api doesn't provide an endpoint to retrieve the item so I decided to store the entire Item as active instead of the index.
-This is also used to display the details in the /:id/:item page
+The assignment mentions the active ID, but since the api doesn't provide an endpoint to retrieve the item I made the decision to store the entire Item as active instead of the index.

-### Toast

-The toast slice stores a Toast array and provides two self explanatory reducers to update it: add and deleteFirst.
+While this wouldn't be ideal in a production environment it is a good workaround to display the details in the /:id/:item page.

 ## Tests
  ```
  npm test
 ```
-Using jest.spyOn the fetch is intercepted and a Response is returned using mock data to be used during tests.

 ### "Home page has items when it's done loading"